Jake-991/retail-data-insights-sql-powerbi/README.md

 - Power BI enabled flexible presentation of actionable insights.
 - Data modeling and DAX were used to simulate stakeholder KPIs.
 - The project demonstrates readiness for junior-level business/data analyst roles with real-world expectations.
 ---
+## Conclusion

+This project provided valuable insights into product performance, store efficiency, and operational challenges.
+By leveraging SQL for data analysis and Power BI for visualization, we identified key areas for improvement and strategic opportunities for the retail business.
+---

 ## 📬 Contact